Sexual Harassment Attorneys

 Employers are not allowed to retaliate against their employees if they choose to complain or expose misconduct in the workplace.
 All too often employers violate these California Retaliation laws and punish employees who report them.
 Retaliation can be done by cutting wages, demoting an employee or wrongful termination.

-If you have experienced unfair behavior do not hesitate to call a Sacramento Sexual Harassment Lawyer from our firm to defend you and your rights.
+If you have experienced unfair behavior do not hesitate to call a California Sexual Harassment Lawyer from our firm to defend you and your rights.
 Contact Tower Legal Group right away to schedule a Free Case Evaluation and discuss your case.

 WHY HIRE TOWER LEGAL GROUP?